wangchen615/OSSNA23Demo/README.md

-# OSSNA23Demo
+# greenfmaas-demo
-The demo to benchmark energy consumption of FMaaS with GPU energy conservation.
+The deployment files and documentations to deploy cloud native fmaas systems and evaluate energy consumptions.